-If you have videos, you need to install VLC.
+If you have videos, you need to install VLC or FFmpeg.

-Unfortunately, due to patent and licensing issues surrounding video formats, it's up to you to manually install VLC on your own computer.
+Unfortunately, due to patent and licensing issues surrounding video formats, it's up to you to manually install VLC or FFmpeg on your own computer.

-If you don't have videos you want to include in your PhotoStructure library, you don't need to install VLC.
-Skip this step and carry on with your install.
+If you don't have videos you want to include in your PhotoStructure library, you can skip this step and continue with your installation.

-After installing VLC, you can continue on with the PhotoStructure installation.
+After installing VLC or FFmpeg, you can continue with the PhotoStructure installation.

 If you missed this notice the first time around, don't fret: